 - For the crust, you’ll need flour, salt, baking powder, sugar, eggs, cream, and butter.
 You can also add the zest of 1 lemon or orange if you want.
-By the way, that whole list was pretty much a list for diet disaster.
+Toss it all in a bowl and whisk it up.

+- Then take your cold butter and a cheese grater and grate that sucker.
+Look how pretty!
 Gently fold the butter into the flour mixture so it is light and crumbly.

 - Crack open two eggs and give them a whisk.
 Add them to the flour/butter mixture and stir until just combined.
 Then add the cream and mix everything together until you form a wet dough.

 - Now, take some berries, toss with brown sugar, and spread the berries over the “crust.”
 Drop the remaining dough over the berries and set aside.

 Serve warm with sweetened whipped cream or vanilla ice cream.

-1/4 tsp. table salt
+1/4 teaspoon table salt

-2 1/2 Tbsp. baking powder
+2 1/2 tablespoons baking powder

-1 1/4 c. sugar
+1 1/4 cups sugar

-1/2 c.
-(1 stick) salted butter
+1/2 cup (1 stick) salted butter

-1 c. heavy cream
+1 cup heavy cream

 zest of one lemon or orange (optional)

-1/2 c. brown sugar
+1/2 cups brown sugar

-1/2 c. sugar
+1/2 cup sugar

-1/4 c. + 1 Tbsp. flour
+1/4 cup + 1 tablespoon flour

-1 tsp. cinnamon
+1 teaspoon cinnamon

-4 Tbsp. butter at room temperature
+4 tablespoons butter at room temperature

 Preheat oven to 350.
 Lightly grease a 9×13″ baking dish and set aside.